All junk is our responsibility so we must start reducing our environmental impact now.

-Plastic has become one of the most common items being put in the trash and recycling, due to being part of almost everything that we buy.
+Plastic, in particular, has become one of the most common trash items being thrown away or recycled since plastic is part of almost everything that we buy.
 Every year we use approximately 1.6 million barrels of oil just for producing plastic water bottles and they can take more than 450 years to decompose.
 In a landfill, plastic can take up to 1,000 years to decompose.

 Just think, the plastic bags you get from the grocery store are only in use for a couple of hours, but will end up sitting in a landfill for up to a thousand years!

 In the past 20 years “fast fashion” has become ubiquitous for the majority of people.
 Everyone wants to stay on-trend, so buying clothes every season is necessary to stay in-style.
 When you throw out old clothes, just know that these are going to end up in the landfill and will take a long time to decompose.

 Wool clothing can take up to 5 years to break down.
 Nylon fabrics can take 30-40 years to break down.
 Leather shoes can take up to 40 years.
 Rubber-boot soles can take up to 80 years.
 Even cotton can take up to 3 months.
 Cotton seems like the best-case scenario for buying new clothing that does not harm the environment quite as much.